Speak with a Licensed Insurance Agent

 Call to speak with a licensed insurance agent.

-Medicare Supplement policies are sold by private companies to cover health care out-of-pocket costs that Medicare Part A and Part B do not pay, such as deductibles, copayments and coinsurance.
-All Medicare Supplement (Medigap) policies issued since 1992 are guaranteed renewable.
-This means that there are only certain conditions under which your insurance company can cancel your Medicare Supplement plan, such as:
+Medicare Supplement insurance plans are sold by private companies to cover health care out-of-pocket costs that Medicare Part A and Part B do not pay, such as deductibles, copayments and coinsurance.
+All Medicare Supplement (Medigap) insurance plans issued since 1992 are guaranteed renewable.
+This means that there are only certain conditions under which your insurance company can cancel your Medicare Supplement insurance plan, such as:

 Your insurance company cannot drop you for developing a health problem.

-If your insurer goes bankrupt or becomes insolvent, you are protected by a guaranteed-issue right and can enroll in another company’s Medicare Supplement policy without being subject to medical underwriting.
+If your insurer goes bankrupt or becomes insolvent, you are protected by a guaranteed-issue right and can enroll in another company’s Medicare Supplement insurance plan without being subject to medical underwriting.

 Moving to another state will not cancel your Medigap policy.
 In general, if you have Original Medicare (Part A and Part B) you can keep your current Medigap policy regardless of where you live.
 However:

-Keep in mind that a Medicare Supplement plan only works with Medicare.
+Keep in mind that a Medicare Supplement insurance plan only works with Medicare.
 You can’t use these plans to pay for Medicare Advantage costs.
-If you switch from Medicare Part A and Part B to Medicare Advantage, you won’t be able to use your Medicare Supplement coverage to pay for any deductibles, copayments or coinsurance associated with the Medicare Advantage plan.
+If you switch from Medicare Part A and Part B to Medicare Advantage, you won’t be able to use your Medicare Supplement insurance plan to pay for any deductibles, copayments or coinsurance associated with the Medicare Advantage plan.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.